ConnorFriday-code/NoteGroupsProjectThree/README.md

     ![Navigation bar](readme_folder/features/current-features/features-simple-nav.png)

-- Size adapation
+- Size adaptation
-    Page adjusts to different screen sizes.
+    The page adjusts to different screen sizes.

     ![Home page on pc](readme_folder/features/current-features/features-size-adaption.png)

     ![Home page on mobile](readme_folder/features/current-features/features-size-adaption-2.png)

-- Infinite scroll while keeping footer easy to access Footer is an absolute div to remain at the bottom of the screen for all sizes.
+- Infinite scroll while keeping the footer easy to access The footer is an absolute div to remain at the bottom of the screen for all sizes.
 Then the page height increases with the number of notes.

     ![Infinite scrolling](readme_folder/features/current-features/features-inf-scrolling.png)